-- Complete the account application: Opening an account typically requires personal information like your name, contact information, Social Security number, and investment experience.
+- Complete the account application: Opening an account typically requires personal information such as your name, contact information, Social Security number, and investment experience.

 - Fund your account: After your account is approved, the quickest way to fund an account may be to connect to your bank account and transfer funds electronically.